Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/evaluation/local-evaluation.md

 ![Diagram of a local evaluation SDK.](../../../assets/images/experiment/local-evaluation.drawio.svg)

-The only non-local part of local evaluation is getting flag configurations from Amplitude Experiment, but this can happen at an interval, and flags can be cached in-memory in the SDK for zero latency access.
+The SDK loads flag configuration updates from the server on startup and stores them in memory for access prior to each evaluation.
+After startup, the SDK begins polling for flag configuration updates from the server.

 !!!tip "Edge Evaluation"
     The local evaluation Node.js SDK can be run in edge worker/functions which support JavaScript and a distributed store.
 Contact your representative or email [experiment@amplitude.com](mailto:experiment@amplitude.com) to learn more.